MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/graphql/static-web-app-graphql/create-configure-cosmos-db.md

 You should have the following information before continuing:

 * The Azure resource group name you used to create your Azure Cosmos DB resource.
 You'll use the same group name for your static web app.
 * The Azure Cosmos DB connection string.
-You'll set an application setting for your static web app, for the Function API to use.
+You'll set an application setting for your static web app, for the Azure Functions API to use.

 ## Next steps